Omerlev98/Omerlev98/README.md

 # 👋 Hi, I'm Omer Lev

 🎓 Third-year Software Engineering student
-💡 Passionate about full-stack development with a special focus on **frontend technologies, UX/UI**, and real-world applications in **medicine and aviation**
+💡 Passionate about full-stack development with a special focus on **frontend technologies, UX/UI**

 ## 🧠 What I Know